-Belly Belts and Maternity Belts, if used for too long a period of time or incorrectly, fall into the same category as Shapewear which by definition is designed to change shape of your body with high levels of compression.
-Here are some medical opinions discussing the dangers of belly belts:
+If used for too long a period of time or incorrectly, a pregnancy belt / belly band, falls into the same category as shapewear which by definition is designed to change the shape of your body with high levels of compression.4,5

 According to Sherry A. Ross, MD, author of “she-ology, The Definitive Guide to Women’s Intimate Health.
 Period”, the benefits and risks for pregnant women depend on the maternity shapewear product, and how much you wear it.
 She goes on to say that:

 "Shapewear worn during pregnancy that fits too tight or puts unwanted pressure on different areas of the body is never a good idea….
 Besides creating a lot of discomfort, it can also cause pain in different parts of the body, reduced blood circulation, heartburn and yeast infections… No pregnancy or postpartum shapewear clothing should overly compress and squeeze internal organs including ribs, abdominal muscles, liver, spleen and intestines”4